Septic Tanks

 In unsewered areas, Building Surveyors cannot issue a Building Permit until On-site Wastewater Management Permit has been issued by Council.

-When is an On-site wastewater management System (septic) Permit required?
+When is an on-site wastewater management System (septic) Permit required?

 An On-site wastewater Management System Permit is required to be approved by Council’s Environmental Health Department as per Environmental Protection Act 2017, and Environmental Protection Regulation 2021, prior to: